alimek/react-workshop/docs/day-1/instructions.md

   - Ensure non-matching cards flip back after **3 second**.
   - First click on card, should flip the card.
 If user click the same card again, it does nothing, it should auto flip within 3 seconds.
   - If user click second card within 3 seconds, flip 2nd card.
-  - If user click third card within that 3 second from 1st card click, flip two previos card and and loop to second point with the 3rd card being flipped only.
+  - If user click third card within that 3 second from 1st card click, flip two previous card and and loop to second point with the 3rd card being flipped only.

 ### **5️⃣ Handle click on 2nd card to check if it is matching previous**